A Scholarly Society Dedicated to Africana Receptions of Ancient Greece and Rome

 LUMINARIES is an interview series celebrating the work of members of the international Eos community.
 Each interview offers us a chance to reflect on the field and to identify ways to affect its future positively.

-Interested in pitching an interviewing a LUMINARY?
+Interested in interviewing a LUMINARY?
 Let us know who you are and who you would like to talk to and why.
 If your pitch is successful, you will receive further guidelines for conducting your interview and submitting your post.

 Gregson Davis